miguelmarcondesf/activerecord-tenanted/GUIDE.md

 config.active_record_tenanted.connection_class = "ApplicationRecord"
 ```

-Applications may override this to use any abstract connection for tenanting.
+Applications may override this to tenant a different abstract connection class.
 For example, to connect some models to the "secondary" database in this configuration:

 ``` yaml
 production: